 The fossils of the Plesiosaur were originally discovered in England in the year 1821.
 At that time, very few prehistoric marine vertebrates were known to man.
 Due to this, any bones which even remotely resembled the Plesiosaurus were ascribed to it.
 As a result, defining the Plesiosaurus became very difficult.
 As more and more aquatic reptile fossils were discovered, they were inspected more carefully.
 Subsequently, the genus Plesiosaurus became better organized.

 The Plesiosaurus could grow to about 3 to 4 meters in length.
 Its weight is debatable, but is estimated at about 150 to 350 pounds.
 This size was small as compared to some of the late Jurassic and early Cretaceous plesiosaurs such as the Kronosaurus which attained a length of over 10 meters.
-But as compared to its contemporary plesiosaurs, the Plesiosaurus was of average size.
+As compared to its contemporary plesiosaurs, the Plesiosaurus was of average size.

 The name Plesiosaurus is an amalgamation of two words.
 The prefix ‘plisios’ has Greek origins and translates to ‘close’ in English.
 The suffix ‘-saurus’ is derived from the Greek word ‘sauros’ which means ‘lizard’.
 The Plesiosaurus was appeared more like a reptile than the other ichthyosaurs discovered before it.
 Hence it was christened ‘the close lizard’.